sneurlax/monero-mining-pool-report-v7/README.md

 ## Abstract

-An overview of Monero version 7 mining pools with a current example of degraded privacy in one of Monero's privacy layers due to poor practices on the part of mining pools and a report on mitigation strategies including submissions to the blackball database.
-This report applies to Monero mainnet version 7 (v7) and showcases degraded privacy due to publicly-available metadata: mining pools' announced finds (blocks) and payments (transactions.)
+An overview of Monero mainnet version 7 (`v7`) mining pools with a current example of degraded privacy in one of Monero's privacy layers due to poor practices on the part of mining pools and a report on mitigation strategies including submissions to the blackball database.
+This report applies to `v7` and showcases degraded privacy due to publicly-available metadata: mining pools' announced finds (blocks) and payments (transactions.)
 Mining pools are recommended to improve "privacy by obscurity" by disclosing less information publicly, but simple practices are presented in order to allow mining pools to proactively improve their privacy while maintaining the current level of metadata disclosure.

 ###### Formatting note